LetPeopleWork/FlowPulse/docs/forecasts/forecasts.md

 ----------------------------------------------------------------
 ```

-In the above example you also see that a forecast can have both, the *remainingBacklogQuery* and the *targetDate* specified.
+In the above example you also see that a forecast can have both, the *remainingItems* and the *targetDate* specified.
 In such a case, it's running both a *How Many* and *When* forecast, leading to giving you a probability of how likely it is to hit your target with the currently remaining items.

 {: .note}
 Right now, the output of the forecast is only visible in the terminal.
 If you need some other output (for example in a file) to process it further, please reach out to us via Slack.